Manly West

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Manly West shows 46 active transport stops operating, all of which are bus stops.
-These stops are served by 8 different routes, together providing 491 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 212 meters from the nearest stop.
+Public transport analysis shows 46 active transport stops operating within Manly West, consisting of buses.
+These stops are served by 8 individual routes, collectively offering 491 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 212 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 88%, with 6% by train.
+Vehicle ownership averages 1.6 per dwelling, above the regional average.

-Service frequency averages 70 trips per day across all routes, equating to approximately 10 weekly trips per stop.
+According to the 2021 Census, some 22.4% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 70 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport